kohnish/alpine-iso/README.md

 Build:
 ./build.sh

-Install:
+-Install:
-extract it in the fat32 partition
+-extract it in the fat32 partition

 Maintenance:
 lbu -h
 update-kernel -h